Orelbenr/cryptopals-writeups/Set7_Hashes/README.md

 ## SERVER: transfer approved - b'from=#02&tx_list=#06:789;09:321\x011\xe7\x8aK\x8ar\x83\x8a\x8e1Q;j\x05\xebE=#01:1000000'
 ```

-As we can see, the *overlap_block* has no meaning, but we were able to add a transction to the end of the list.
+As we can see, the *overlap_block* has no meaning, but we were able to add a transaction to the end of the list.